FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 `admin/build`: production build of the admin UI React app.
 This need to be committed so that it can be included in the composer package (which is really just a pull of this repo)

+8. Run through some manual acceptance testing

+Load up the `integration` WordPress environment in this repo (see above for how to do that).

+Install the Font Awesome plugin from the admin dashboard by uploading the `font-awesome.zip` file that was created in the previous step.

+- activate and deactivate the plugin: expect no errors
+- activate `theme-alpha`, `plugin-beta`, `plugin-delta`, `plugin-eta`, `plugin-gamma`, and `plugin-zeta`
+- expect to see all of their client requirements listed on the options page under Client Requirements
+- expect to see `plugin-gamma` and `plugin-delta` listed in the unregistered clients section
+- expect to see the over all stat of the plugin to be good/success (such as showing a green thumb icon)
+- change settings on the plugin options page to enable Pro and remove unregistered clients
+- view the site: expect to see all of those integration plugins doing their thing with no missing icons
+- deactivate all of those integration testing plugins and activate `plugin-epsilon`: expect a fatal error admin notice in the admin UI, but it should not crash WordPress or throw an exception with stack trace in the browser.
+- ( If you know how to properly test with `plugin-sigma`--it's more complicated--go for it. )

-8. Check out and update the plugin svn repo into `wp-svn` (the scripts expect to find a subdirectory with exactly that name in that location)
+9. Check out and update the plugin svn repo into `wp-svn` (the scripts expect to find a subdirectory with exactly that name in that location)

 To check it out initially: